jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 ![](/images/F55922C3-FE28-464F-BBC3-6A3D5946EB4E.jpeg)

 At this point the rain had set in.
 The tracks were starting to become rivers and visibility was very low.
 Dispite this our wet weather gear was doing it’s job fantastically.
-We were still pretty dry and making it to Kitchen Hut put a smile back on our faces.
+We were still pretty dry and arriving at Kitchen Hut put a smile back on our faces.

 ![](/images/A3129977-10B6-4DDF-BECD-CE40DBC55DF6.jpeg)

 *Kitchen Hut*

+From Kitchen Hut it is a further 2.5hrs to the summit and back.
+We started walking up the track but 15 minutes in it was apparent that the rain was only going to get worse the higher we climbed.
+And to top it off half the track was underwater.
+So we made the executive decision to turn back.
+We were not going to conquer the summit today.